jesily07/Projects/Satellite Dataset Machine Learning - Unsupervised Learning/README.md

 # Satellite Dataset Machine Learning

-This dataset contains readings from a satellite with the most noisy data values and emphasis is given to practice data cleaning and train model with unsupervised ML algorithm.
+This dataset contain readings from a satellite with the most noisy data values and emphasis is given to practice data cleaning and train model with unsupervised ML algorithm.

 ## Libraries